Chip Kidd: Talks

 Kidd has presented lectures at Princeton, Yale, Harvard, RISD, and numerous other institutions, including the 2012 Technology, Entertainment, Design (TED) Conference, resulting in a TED Talk web video: “Designing books is no laughing matter.
-OK, it is,” that has over 2,000,000 hits and counting.
-He also returned to Penn State recently, where he presented his lecture, “Fail Better.”
+OK, it is,” that as of 2025 has over 2,700,000 views.
+In 2013 he returned to Penn State where he presented his lecture “Fail Better.”

+He writes about graphic design and pop culture for publications including McSweeney’s, The New York Times, Vogue, and Entertainment Weekly.